crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: 1st place $1000, 2nd place $500 and 3rd place $250.
 - **Requirements**:
-    - The project must be open source and hosted on GitHub or Gitlab.
+    - The project must be open source and hosted on GitHub or GitLab.
     - The project must use Bitwarden Passwordless.dev
     - The project must be submitted by October 31st, 2023.
 - **How to sign up**: Submit a link to your project to [Bitwarden Hacktoberfest Thread](https://community.bitwarden.com/t/hacktoberfest-is-open-submit-a-project-for-passwordless-dev-for-a-chance-to-win/58642/1) by October 31st, 2023.